design

 All live typefaces are websafe – they are on your computer or device rather than drawn from an external server such as Google Fonts.
 There are two reasons for doing this – websafe pages load faster, and we suspect Google uses its fonts to track users.

 For the main body text – which tends to be quite wordy on infed – we use a serif typeface.
 It is easier for most to read.
 We have chosen Georgia (with Palatino as a fallback).
 Clear on-screen, it is installed on 99.4% of Windows machines and 97.48% of Macs. iPhones from version 3 and iPads from version 4.3 should also display Georgia.
-Designed by Matthew Carter in 1993 for Microsoft, Georgia was ‘hinted’ by Tom Rickner.
+Designed by Matthew Carter for Microsoft, Georgia was ‘hinted’ by Tom Rickner.

 If viewing infed.org on an Android phone or device you are probably seeing the Google default fonts: Droid Sans and Droid Serif.